 Also consider using supplements like glutathione with the support of your practitioner or medical doctor.
 We like the transdermal glutathione lotion by Neurobiologix which you can obtain from one our favourite suppliers Mandimart.

 Support methylation by ensuring you eat plenty of dark, leafy greens.
 Aim for l cup a day of vegetables like bok choy, Swiss chard, kale, watercress, spinach, or dandelion, mustard, spring or beet greens.

 Get more B vitamins in your diet – Good food sources include sunflower seeds and wheat germ (vitamin B6); fish and eggs (vitamin B6 and B12); cheese (B12); beans and walnuts (vitamin B6 and folate); leafy dark green vegetables; asparagus, almonds, and whole grains (folate); and liver (all three).
-Consider high quality transdermal B complex or B12 supplements – please contact us for details of our transdermal range of B vitamin supplements.
+Consider high quality transdermal B complex or B12 supplements.
+Please see our transdermal range of B vitamin supplements on our online shop

 ALWAYS WORK WITH YOUR PRACTITIONER OR MEDICAL DOCTOR!
 This article is meant for educational purposes and should not be considered as medical advice.